 Tangy and Spicy Sambar is a South Indian staple dish that is served for all the meals including breakfast, lunch, and dinner.
 It is a stew of yellow lentils with vegetables and spices added to it.
 Here is my easy recipe to make it at home.

-It is also infused with some tamarind paste, which not only provides it with an amazing tangy flavor but also enhances the overall taste.
+Along with Sambar Masala, this stew also gets its taste from tamarind paste, which not only provides it with an amazing tangy flavor but also enhances the overall taste.

 This dish is also a great way to use up all the leftover vegetables in the fridge.